 How Flow Management Helps Airports Solve Capacity Constraints

-Globally, airports’ capacity is under strain, and operators are focused on maximising existing and growing capacity.
+Airports’ capacity is under strain, and operators are focused on maximising existing and growing capacity.
 With space at a premium and passenger safety paramount, capacity planning requires intelligent forecasting.
-With combined end-to-end passenger flow and flight data insights, future-planning is more straightforward, transparent, and accurate.
+With combined end-to-end passenger flow and flight data insights, future planning is more straightforward, transparent, and accurate.

 With growing passenger numbers increasing the risk of airport overcrowding, delays, lost revenue and even safety breaches, many airports are now racing to build new infrastructure and expand their capacity to match demand.

-Inadequate terminal capacity can have a significant impact on everything from flight schedules to operations, and even airlines reducing or eliminating flights to specific destinations.
+Inadequate terminal capacity can significantly impact everything from flight schedules to operations, and even airlines reduce or eliminate flights to specific destinations.
 It can lead to increased flight costs, reduced trade, tourism and investment levels, and increased competition between airlines for apron space.

 Capacity vs safety

 Adequate capacity is critical for a safe, efficient and competitive aviation system.
 That said, no matter how much actual space is available, any weak link in the chain can cause ripple effects throughout the whole ecosystem.
 It is, therefore, essential to view and understand the terminal complex as a whole.

 This includes considering whether increased traveller numbers are pushing safety limits.

 + Has the maximum allowable occupancy been reached?

 + Are there enough fire exits and security personnel?

 + Is crowding causing people to occupy spaces not designed for it, like corridors?